RocketDerp/April14_2025/Art/ScreenPlay/Tree_Of/Hangout_Trees.md

 Tree of Life
 Tree of Death (Hanging public display, sending message, intimidation)
 Tree of notice (death note) (Halloween year 1517 message TO: John 1:1)
 Tree of Death (shade tree.
-ToDo: Erin Ivy song aboug pastor with coins)
+ToDo: Erin Ivey song about pastor with coins)
 Tree of Kknowledge
 Binary Tree data structures
 Tree of Godot